MOohTus/ODAMNet/docs/source/pages/formats/Output.rst

 - ``PathwayNames``: Pathway name
 - ``PathwayBackgroundNames``: Source of the pathway (e.g. Wikipathways)
 - ``PathwaySizes``: Number of genes inside the pathway
-- ``TargetSize``: Number of genes that interact with chemical and are in the background gene set
+- ``TargetSize``: Number of target genes (i.e. that interact with chemical) that are in the background gene set
 - ``IntersectionSize``: Number of target genes that are inside the pathway
 - ``BackgroundSizes``: Number of genes in the background gene sets (e.g. genes from all human pathways in WikiPathways)
 - ``pValue``: pvalue of the overlap between target genes and pathways/processes of interest (i.e. hypergeometric test)